siyuan-bruce/siyuan-bruce.github.io/homepage.md

 - 2018.12 Obtained the rank 5 / 300+ of the 18th Mathematics Contest in South China University of Technology

 ## **Invited Talk**
-- Europe Innovation Cummunity of Practice, Online, Sep 2022.
+- Europe Innovation Cummunity of Practice (HSBC), Online, Sep 2022.

 ## **Volunteer**
 - Director at South China University of Technology Innovation Club for Science and Technology